OfficeDev/Microsoft-Teams-Samples/samples/app-anonymous-users/nodejs/README.md

     ```bash
     npm start
     ```
+- The server will start running on 3000 port

 - In a different terminal, navigate to `samples/app-anonymous-users/nodejs/ClientApp` folder, Open your local terminal and run the below command to install node modules.
 You can do the same in Visual studio code terminal by opening the project in Visual studio code